aligia/hidrology/readme.txt

 This toolbox is released under the CeCILL-C French license More info at: http://www.cecill.info/index.en.html

-Authors: Alina-Georgiana Meresescu, Matthieu Kowalski, Frederic Schmidt, Francois Landais, This code was released to recreate the results obtained in:
+Authors: Alina-Georgiana Meresescu, Matthieu Kowalski, Frederic Schmidt, Francois Landais

+The method was published in the following article.
+Please cite this reference in case of re-use:
-Water Residence Time Estimation by 1D Deconvolution in the form of a $l_{2}$ Regularized Inverse Problem with Smoothness, Positivity and Causality Constraints -submitted to Computers and Geoscicences, 2017
+Meresescu, A. G.; Kowalski, M.; Schmidt, F. & Landais, F. Water Residence Time estimation by 1D deconvolution in the form of a l2-regularized inverse problem with smoothness, positivity and causality constraints Computers & Geosciences, Elsevier BV, 2018, 115, 105-121, http://dx.doi.org/10.1016/j.cageo.2018.03.009

 No guarantees whatsover for this code when used in any real life applications.